Raku/nqp/docs/ops.markdown

 * %         - this sigil indicates a hash parameter
 * ...       - indicates variable args are accepted

+VM-specific opcodes are denoted with a `jvm`, e.g. on the same line as the header.
+No annotation indicates this opcode should be supported on all nqp backends.

 # Arithmetic Opcodes

 ## abs